 Following exposure to the salt fog, the samples shall be removed from the test chamber and permitted to air dry for a two- to four-day drying period.
 Following this drying period, the samples shall be subjected to the post-exposure tests as detailed below:

-All of the samples shall be subjected to a hydrostatic pressure of 12 bars for one min (as detailed in clause 6.2) without leakage.
+All of the samples shall be subjected to a hydrostatic pressure of 12 bars for one min (as detailed in 6.2) without leakage;

-Subsequently, the sprinklers shall be tested for conformance to the requirements for sensitivity as described in Section 7 for different types of sprinklers as applicable.
+Subsequently, the sprinklers shall be tested for conformance to the requirements for sensitivity as described in Section 7 for different types of sprinklers as applicable;

-At the discretion testing authorities, some or all of the samples may be tested for operating temperature as described in 6.5 [Operating Temperature (Liquid Bath)].
+At the discretion testing authorities, some or all of the samples may be tested for operating temperature as described in 6.5 [operating temperature (liquid bath)]; and

 Should the deflector or other non-operating components, or their attachment method exhibit questionable corrosive attack, at least one sample shall be tested for compliance with the requirements in 6.17.

-6.22.2 Stress cracking test
+6.22.2 Stress Cracking Test

 Sprinklers shall be resistant to stress corrosion cracking, as determined through the process described below.
 Following exposure, the samples shall not show evidence of cracking, delamination, or degradation.

-6.22.2.1 Copper bases materials (Ammonia test)
+6.22.2.1 Copper bases materials (ammonia test)

 In order to determine the susceptibility of copper based sprinkler parts to stress corrosion cracking, four previously untested sprinklers shall be hydrostatically tested to confirm that there are no weep or leak points at, or below, 35 bar.
 They shall then be subjected to a moist ammonia environment for a period of 10 days.

-The inlet end of each sample shall be filled with deionized water and sealed with a non-reactive material (e.g., plastic cap) so as to prevent the introduction of the ammonia atmosphere into the waterway of the sprinkler.
+The inlet end of each sample shall be filled with deionized water and sealed with a non-reactive material (for example, plastic cap) so as to prevent the introduction of the ammonia atmosphere into the waterway of the sprinkler.
 The samples to be tested shall be free from any non-permanent protective coating and, if necessary, shall be degreased.
 When feasible, the samples shall be tested in their intended orientation.

 There shall be provisions in the test chamber to prevent droplets of condensation from falling from the top of the enclosure directly onto the sprinklers.
 Such shield or other means shall be constructed of glass or other non-reactive materials.